Why do we need chatbots?

 Support and customer service

 Many support questions can be easily answered with a chatbot.
 Chatbots allow live support people to handle difficult questions that require a human touch.
 More importantly, the user is immediately satisfied by getting an answer to their question 24X7.
 If a question is too difficult for the chatbot to answer, the bot can switch the user to a live chat with a human or transfer the user to a live phone call.
-A virtual assistant chatbot answers these questions in a conversational way, and the user’s questions are collected and evaluated to improve your support department.
+A virtual assistant chatbot answers these questions in a conversational way, and the user’s questions are collected and evaluated to improve your customer support department.

 The sales process for any product or service can be, in fact is, complex.
 From the prospect’s view, they want to know if the product or service will match their use case and price.
 From the company’s viewpoint, the sales person wants to qualify the prospect to understand if the prospect’s use case and budget are a good match for their product or service.
 Good lead generation chatbots ask questions to fill out a traditional form in a conversational way then send the lead to the companies CRM.

 To know what your customers are thinking, you must ask them questions.
 A survey is a useful tool for this type of data collection.
 You can use it inside a chatbot to engage users by asking questions in a conversational way such that the user does not know they are part of a survey.
-The user responds to the questions and the response is collected and stored to reveal new information about user preferences and behavior.
+The user responds to the questions and the response is collected and stored to reveal new information about user preferences and behaviour.
 The data collected from a survey chatbot is useful for future marketing and sales campaigns.

 Please note.
 This process is not to deceive the customer but to collect information that they readily want to provide.
 Businesses can use this customer information to improve the customer experience.